ericllacerda/RK322X-Armbian-Home-Server/README.md

 - **Authelia** - Authentication Manager
 - **Nginx Proxy Manager** - Reverse Proxying the Network
 - **ModSecurity** - WAF

+Minimalism will be given preference over cutting-edge functionality.
+I am conscious that most of services listed above will probably be changed

 If one or more services are not possible because of network or hardware limitation, I'll make my own